EdPike365-Org/edpike365-blog/content/blog/gatsby/gatsby-remark-test/index.md

 }
 ```

-> EdPike365: For File Title and Copy Code Button, see my UPCOMING blog on [Gatsby For STEM Bloggers](www.edpike365.com/gatsby-remark-stem).
+> EdPike365: For File Title and Copy Code Button, see my UPCOMING blog on `Gatsby For STEM Bloggers`.

 ## Line highlighting & numbering

-[gatsby-remark-prismjs][1] has its own line highlighting & numbering implementation which
+[gatsby-remark-prismjs][1111] has its own line highlighting & numbering implementation which
 differs a bit from PrismJS's own.
 You can find out everything about it in the
-[corresponding README][1].
+[corresponding README][1111].

 > EdPike365: You must implement special CSS code to get Highlighting and Line Numbering to work.
 > Hightlighting: I'm currently using a styles.css file in the root folder.
 I added this block: